Using Supervised Learning to Construct the Best Regularization Term and the Best Multiresolution Analysis: Abstract

 \section{Abstract}

 By the recent advances in computer technology leading to the invention of more powerful processors, the importance of creating models using data training is even greater than ever.
-Given the significance of this issue, this work tries to establish a connection among Machine Learning, Inverse Problems, and Applied Harmonic Analysis.
+Given the significance of this issue, this work tries to establish a connection between “the ongoing research direction of Learning and Inverse Problems” and “Applied Harmonic Analysis”.
 Inspired by methods introduced in [12, 17, 22, 30], which are connections between Wavelet and Inverse Problems, we offer a model with the capability of learning in terms of an application in signal processing.
 In order to reach this model, a bi-level optimization problem will have to be faced.
 For solving this, a sequence of step functions is presented that its convergence to the solution will be proved.
 Each of these step functions derives from several constrained optimization problems on $\mathbb{R}^n$ that will be introduced here.

 \keywords{Signal, Image, Noise, Denoising, Training set, Hilbert Space, Orthogonal basis, Minimization, Bi-level optimization, Smoothness Spaces, Regulated functions, Quasiconvex functions, Constrained optimization, Multi-resolution analysis.}